Modesto Seara Vázquez

-Modesto Seara Vázquez «Allariz, September 11, 1931» jurist and academic mexican, has lived in several countries (Spain, England, France, Germany) but has spent most of his life in Mexico.
+Modesto Seara Vázquez (11 September 1931 – 26 December 2022) was a Spanish-born Mexican jurist and academic.
+He lived in several countries (Spain, England, France, Germany) but has spent most of his life in Mexico.
 He has actively participated in Mexican life as a professor at the National Autonomous University of Mexico and since 1988 as the Rector of the Oaxaca State University System in the State of Oaxaca.
+He died in Mexico City on 26 December 2022, at the age of 91.

 Early years

 Modesto Seara Vazquez experienced the political persecution to which his father was subjected by the Franco regime, a situation which was surely decisive in defining his political vocation and position for international issues, because the surveillance of his home in the run-up to the Second World War left him marked with that passion forever.

 In 1950 he went to Madrid to prepare for his Aeronautical Engineering degree.
 Shortly afterwards he discovered his true vocation, which was the study of international issues, and he moved on to the law degree.
 He studied at the Faculty of Law of the Central University of Madrid (today Complutense University), being among the last generation to study at Calle de San Bernardo, before the faculty was transferred to the University City.